 - Extras: EXCELLENT

-The City of the Dead (1960) is available now on Blu-ray priced £14.99 from Amazon (as of date of review)
+The City of the Dead (1960) is available now on blu-ray.

 For those of you yet to see the film I’ll leave you with a little taster…